 Which African country truly captured your soul?

 Ethiopia.
 The North is filled with the art and architecture stemming and magnificent cultural heritage inherited from past generations.
 During Genna, the Ethiopian Christmas Eve, I went to a local church in Bahir Dar for midnight mass.
 Upon entering the church, the parishioners immediately procured a chair for me, just behind the local patriarch.
-It is kindness and hospitality like this that make traveling such a worthwhile experience.
+It is kindness and hospitality like this that make travelling such a worthwhile experience.